gilgoldzweig/EasyTabs/README.md

 			    }
 			})

-// (optinal) Adding a icon fading the function fade all the icons that are not on screen and create a fade animation between to fragments like in facebook app.
+(optinal) Adding a icon fading the function fade all the icons that are not on screen and create a fade animation between to fragments like in facebook app.

 			.setIconFading(true)

-//(optinal) Hiding all titles so there will be only icons visable.
+(optinal) Hiding all titles so there will be only icons visable.

 			.HideAllTitles(true)

-// Building the tabs must be call last.
+Building the tabs must be call last.

 			.Build();